javelit/docs/content/develop/concepts/architecture/app-chrome.md

     <Image src="/images/app-menu/app-menu-deploy-1.png" alt="Settings" />
 </div>

 3. You will be taken to Community Cloud's "Deploy an app" page.
 Your app's repository, branch, and file name will be prefilled to match your current app!
-Learn more about [deploying an app](/deploy/streamlit-community-cloud/deploy-your-app) on Jeamlit Community Cloud.
+Learn more about [deploying an app](/deploy/streamlit-community-cloud/deploy-your-app) on Javelit Community Cloud.

 The whole process looks like this: